kratum/geolution-blog-posts/master.md

 __\_fp\___ is for _first pulse_ and __\_aw\___ for  water bodies
 __\_#####_####\___ are the coordinates of the lower left corner of a sqkm in EPSG:25832

 Some preprocessing is necessary befor we can start du use the data.
 We will compress the data to .laz format and remove outliers.
-Her
+Here comes pdal into play.
+The concept of pdal is to build pipelines for point cloud processing like filtering, classification, conversion.

 ``